gamedev-manchester/Website/readme.md

 #ABOUT

-this is the repository for the UoM Gamdev Socities Website
+this is the repository for the UoM Gamdev Socities Website, forked from the hacksoc website

 #SETUP